Facts about Mikaela Shiffrin

 Mikaela Shiffrin Biography

-Mikaela Shiffrin is the former teen prodigy who in 2013 became the youngest American alpine skier ever to win a world championship, then won gold medals at the 2014 and 2018 Winter Olympics.
+Mikaela Shiffrin is the former teen prodigy who in 2013 became the youngest American alpine skier ever to win a world championship.
+She went on to win gold medals at the 2014 and 2018 Winter Olympics, and to win 13 individual world championship medals, the most in the modern era.

 Mikaela Shiffrin was born in Vail, Colorado; her father was a former college ski racer and her mother was a ski instructor.
 Mikaela was skiing “freshies down the family driveway at age three” according to her US Ski Team bio.
 The family moved to New Hampshire when she was 8, and she eventually enrolled at Vermont’s Burke Mountain Academy, graduating in 2013.

 Known even at a young age for her technical precision and intense work ethic, Mikaela Shiffrin was a natural for the fast turns of the slalom, giant slalom and super combined.
 She quickly rose beyond juniors to national competitions, and made her World Cup debut on March 11, 2011, two days before her 16th birthday, in a giant slalom in the Czech Republic.
 The next month she won the gold medal in the slalom at the U.S. National Championships.